On the Complexity of Learning Nash Equilibria: Two families of Nash-Convergent Dynamics

 Finally, for the two extreme odd polytopes, the dynamic is defined by a similar interpolation between (a) motion to the Nash equilibrium and (b) the dynamic in the adjacent even polytope, scaled by distance to the latter polytope.

-Notice that, as expected, it is not clear how to compute the dynamic at any point if the Nash equilibria are not given.
-It is easy to check that the dynamic is well-defined for all $G$ and appropriate $\ell$, that it is continuous by construction, and that its only fixpoints are the games's Nash equilibria:
+Notice that, as expected, it is not clear how to compute this dynamic at any point if the Nash equilibria are not given.
+It is easy to check that the dynamic is well-defined for all $G$ and appropriate $\ell$, that it is continuous by construction, and that its only fixpoints are the game's Nash equilibria: